Spring Break with Buster the Dog by Frankie Wallace Updated 12-08-2021

 Many airlines are also limiting flights and are cleaning planes in between each flight rather than just at the end of the day.

 If you are planning to travel right now, be sure to plan your trip to avoid areas that are highly affected by the corona virus.
-The U.S.’s largest metropolitan areas have been the hardest hit, so road tripping through the Midwest might be the best option to avoid the contagion.
-The state of California is under a “shelter-in-place” order.

 If you choose to drive, you‘re going to want to make your pup as comfortable as possible during those hours in the cramped car.
 You can ease their discomfort by doing something simple, like laying down blankets, or you can spoil your pup by purchasing a waterproof car carrier.